-Covers licensed professional ambulance service (or comparable Emergency transportation if authorized by the Health Plan) when medically necessary to transport to the nearest Hospital where appropriate medical care is available when the conveyance is an Emergency or Urgent in nature and medical attention is required en route, as described in the Schedule of Benefits.
+Covers licensed professional ambulance service (or comparable Emergency transportation if authorized by the Health Plan) when medically necessary to transport to the nearest Hospital where appropriate medical care is available when the conveyance is an Emergency or Urgent in nature and medical attention is required en route.
 This includes licensed professional air ambulance when another mode of ambulance service would endanger Your health.
 Ambulance services include Medically Necessary transportation and all associated supplies and services provided therein.
 If the Participant is not in the Plan's Service Area, the Health Plan or Plan Provider should be contacted, if possible, before Emergency or Urgent transportation is obtained.
-In most cases, medical attention should be received at the closest appropriate medical facility rather than returning to the Service Area for treatment.